-The old leadership adage, “what you permit you promote” is very true here.
+The old leadership adage, “what you permit you to promote,” is very true here.
 If employees see leaders getting away with bad behavior, then they feel like they can do the same.

 However, if they see accountable employees being recognized or rewarded for their courage, then this could be the impetus needed to start a culture shift.

 These rewards don’t necessarily have to be financial.
-It could be as meaningful as a recognition from a senior leader or a shout out at a staff meeting.
+It could be as meaningful as recognition from a senior leader or a shout-out at a staff meeting.

 Within healthcare, there are often “Good Catch” awards given when a staff member picks up on a potential error preventing it from reaching the patient.

 There may be a similar means to recognize staff across various industries.

 The point is the more an organization shows staff it values accountability, the more likely employees are to mirror and promote accountability.

 A leader who does not hold herself accountable cannot expect to have employees that hold themselves accountable.

 An organization that lacks accountability is doomed for failure.